-Mexiletine must be taken at regularly for it to be effective.
-Continue to take this medicine even when you feel better.
+Mexiletine must be taken regularly for it to be effective.
+Continue taking this medicine even when you feel better.
 Do not stop taking it unless instructed by the doctor.

 Take the missed dose as soon as you remember.
 If it is almost time for your next dose, skip the missed dose and return to your normal dosing schedule.

 DO NOT double a dose under any circumstances.